Ahlfeldt/TTMATRIX/README.md

 ### Artificial Station Generation (when stations are not provided)

-If no station shapefile is provided, the toolkit intelligently generates artificial station nodes based on the spatial distribution of the origin/destination points.
+If no station shapefile is provided, the toolkit generates artificial station nodes based on the spatial distribution of the origin/destination points.
 This ensures a meaningful multimodal routing setup even in the absence of observed stations—particularly useful for scenarios such as modeling highway networks or potential infrastructure planning.

 The generation follows these steps: